jjrosebu/BF528-jjrose-individual-project/README.md

-# BF528-jjrose-project

-# Repository Contents
+# BF528--Jason Rose Individual Project Repository Contents
 Data Curator Project 3:
 1. fastqc.qsub -- Batch job submission for running fastqc on each set of samples.
 2. star_example.qsub -- Example batch job submission of running STAR.
 I had created one for each sample, but only providing an example here.